 Specialized nutrition baby formula

-If your baby has a food allergy or other specific nutrition needs, specialized nutrition formulas can help meet his needs.
+If your baby has a food allergy or other specific nutrition needs, specialized nutrition formulas can help meet their needs.

 For cow’s milk allergy, your baby’s doctor might recommend Similac® Alimentum®.
-It’s a hypoallergenic, extensively hydrolyzed formula for infants, including those with colic symptoms due to protein sensitivity and food allergies.3,4
+It’s a hypoallergenic, extensively hydrolyzed protein-based formula for infants with colic symptoms due to protein sensitivity and food allergies.

 To learn more about food allergies and the formula options, check out our Food Allergy and Colic section.